-• US Economic Development Administration (EDA):

-- o Planning and Technical Assistance Grant: Planning and technical assistance funding for the annual "Partnership Planning Program" grant to "Economic Development Districts" from EDA (US Department of Commerce), administered under a renewed three-year grant agreement for Calendar Years 2016 through 2018, received an increase in Fall 2016, adding \$20,000 to the original \$180,000 three-year agreement and resulting in adjusted annual budgets of about \$70,000 for each of the Federal fiscal years beginning 10/1/16.
+- US Economic Development Administration (EDA): - o Planning and Technical Assistance Grant: Planning and technical assistance funding for the annual "Partnership Planning Program" grant to "Economic Development Districts" from EDA (U.S. Department of Commerce), administered under a renewed three-year grant agreement for Calendar Years 2016 through 2018, received an increase in Fall 2016, adding \$20,000 to the original \$180,000 three-year agreement and resulting in adjusted annual budgets of about \$70,000 for each of the Federal fiscal years beginning October 1, 2016.
 The Council matches the federal funds at the rate of 25% of grant funds (which computes to 20% of "total project cost") for this economic development function.
 Annual renewal is assumed within the agreement, but may be subject to certain factors, including (a) Congressional reauthorization of and appropriations to the EDA and (b) EDA compliance and peer reviews.
 The Council continued service on the Peer Review Committee of the Southwest Region Executive Directors Association (SWREDA), which carried out EDA's mandated peer review process involving economic development districts in the five Southwestern states under contract with the EDA Austin Regional Office; this Council completed a formal Peer Review in July 2018 at the SWREDA annual conference. - The Council closed a multi-year grant awarded by EDA under the inter-agency "POWER" initiative, tapping resources reflecting the government's commitment to coal-impacted regions.
 Two-thirds of this funding was committed to an outside contract for performance of a regional economic assessment related to the coal industry, and the balance of grant funds were sufficient to support senior-level staffing of the project up through Summer 2017, and thereafter to support the major regional Forum held in Farmington in November 2017.
+This special program was closed thereafter. - Assistance to Coal Communities Grant: In September 2019, the Council was awarded a \$988,400 grant to develop master plans and design documents for the Prewitt and Milan Industrial Parks, respectively, and develop and implement a pilot workforce program.
+This funding was matched by \$540,000 in State investment.
+The majority of this grant was provided to a contractor but did allow the Council to restore a part-time Regional Economic Development Manager position that went unfunded since the POWER initiative discussed above. - o The Council is set to receive \$400,000 in non-competitive EDA-CARES Act funds to provide and implement a COVID-19 Recovery Plan for the region.
-This special program was closed thereafter. - State Grant-in-Aid: Annual appropriations from the State Legislature, administered by the Local Government Division and identified as grant-in-aid funding for regional planning councils were subjected to a series of budget cuts administered "across the board" in State government, reducing annual SGIA budgets by over 10% since January 2016.

-• New Mexico Department of Transportation Regional Transportation Planning (NMDOT):

-• The Council's annual contract from the NMDOT for management of the Northwest Regional Transportation Planning Organization (RTPO) is administered under threeyear agreements.
-Annual funding for this agreement continued at \$85,000 for Federal Fiscal Year 2018 (October 2017-September 2018 funding cycle), with the requirement of a 25% match (or 20% of total project).

-Future funding is subject to numerous federal and state budget processes, and managerial demands and requirements have increased in the past two years, resulting in numerous adjustments in the documentation of services and expenses for the program.

-• Local Grants and Contracts: Additional subcontracts have been entered into with local governments for special projects related to local and regional infrastructure, with new opportunities shaping up for fiscal year 2020.
+- ♦ State Grant-in-Aid: Annual appropriations from the State Legislature, administered by the Local Government Division and identified as grant-in-aid funding for regional planning councils were subjected to a series of budget cuts administered "across the board" in State government, reducing annual SGIA budgets by over 10% since January 2016. - New Mexico Department of Transportation Regional Transportation Planning (NMDOT): - O The Council's annual contract from the NMDOT for management of the Northwest Regional Transportation Planning Organization (RTPO) is administered under two-year agreements.
+Annual funding for this agreement continued at \$85,000 for Federal Fiscal Year 2021 (October 2020 September 2021 funding cycle), with the requirement of a 25% match (or 20% of total project). - Future funding is subject to numerous federal and state budget processes, and managerial demands and requirements have increased in the past two years, resulting in numerous adjustments in the documentation of services and expenses for the program. - ♦ Local Grants and Contracts: Additional subcontracts have been entered into with local governments for special projects related to local and regional infrastructure, with new opportunities shaping up for fiscal year 2021.